gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - a provisionally confirmed joint choreography
 - a stressed joint choreography under de-confirmation pressure
 - a fully decoupled field of independent trajectories
+- an explicitly contradictory field with no dominant choreography

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle
-By Cycles 5–9, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–10, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.

 What survived was not what was initially plausible, but what remained coherent enough.
 What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.
 What was provisionally confirmed was not what was merely tempting, but what persisted coherently across another interval.
 What was later stressed was not discarded immediately, but de-promoted as coherence weakened asymmetrically.
 What finally collapsed did so only when coherence no longer supported the joint reading.
+What contradiction preserved in Cycle 10 showed is equally important: coherence does not need to absorb all outcomes as success; it can fail to support promotion and thereby preserve explicit ambiguity.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, and collapse.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, and non-promotion under contradiction.

 That is highly relevant to the RGPx framing of the prototype.

 ---

-### 11. The architecture can reject, re-admit, confirm, begin to de-confirm, and fully de-confirm relational hypotheses
+### 11. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, and preserve explicit ambiguity
-Cycles 5–9 together are especially important.
+Cycles 5–10 together are especially important.

 - Cycle 5 showed disciplined rejection of an unsupported weak coupling
 - Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again
 - Cycle 7 showed provisional confirmation when that co-motion persisted across an additional interval
 - Cycle 8 showed early de-confirmation pressure when asymmetry and lag weakened the prior joint field
 - Cycle 9 showed full de-confirmation into independent trajectories when reciprocal structure disappeared
+- Cycle 10 showed explicit ambiguity preservation when mutually exclusive continuation branches were simultaneously supported

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a full interpretive lifecycle depending on which interpretation coherence supports.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion.

 ---